Paper 276 pp.

 Robert Finley is the author of The Accidental Indies, a book of lyrical essays, and, with Patrick Friesen, Aislinn Hunter, Anne Simpson, and Jan Zwicky, of A Ragged Pen: Essays on Poetry and Memory.
 He reads and writes in Nova Scotia and in St. John’s, Newfoundland, where he teaches literature and creative writing at Memorial University.

-Marta Marín-Dòmine is an associate professor in the Department of Languages and Literatures and Director of the Centre for Memory and Testimony Studies at Wilfrid Laurier University.
+Marta Marín-Dòmine is an associate professor in the Department of Languages and Literatures at Wilfrid Laurier University.
 Her research is on the Spanish literature of concentration camps and on the field of memory representation of past violent events.
 She is presently working on a collaborative project to elaborate a Dictionary of Memory in Europe and Latin America.